Published: Oct 13, 2017

 The exterior structure of the building was completed and celebrated by the construction team, board of directors and other friends of the project at a “topping out” ceremony in September 2016.
 The finishing touches on the atrium glass roof were completed in early 2017.

-Located at the intersection of D and 4th streets in the capital’s southwestern quadrant, Museum of the Bible will become the newest addition to Washington’s pantheon of great museums when it opens on Nov.
+Located at the intersection of D and 4th streets in the capital’s southwestern quadrant, Museum of the Bible is the newest addition to Washington’s pantheon of great museums which opened on Nov.
 17, 2017.

 Key construction dates include: